American Bullfrog Care Sheet

 The best UVB bulbs for American bullfrogs housed in a 48” x 18” x 21” terrarium are:

-For best results, house the UVB bulbs in a reflective fixture such as Vivarium Electronics or the Arcadia ProT5.
+For best results, house the UVB bulbs in a fixture with a reflector such as the Arcadia ProT5 Kit or the Zoo Med Reptisun Hood.
 Position the lamp on the same side of the terrarium as the heat lamp, about 13-15” above the basking platform if over mesh, and 16-18” above the basking branch if not.

 Best temperature for American bullfrogs